 James 2:26: "For as the body without the spirit is dead..."
-If the spirit of man leaves you, the body is dead!
+That's a phrase we want.
+If the spirit of man leaves you, the body is dead.
 What is the spirit of man?
 The spirit of man obviously gives life!

-It's just like a lot of things we know with electricity today.
+So, it's just like a lot of things we know with electricity today.
 You can have many different apparatuses now we we've got some right up here in front: we've got a projector for the DVDs, a player for the CDs and the music, and you would never know except that you understood the technology when you look at a CD, that it has recordings on it.
 It's there!
 Just like with your genes and chromosomes.
 Everything that you are as we pointed out yesterday make a pinpoint with your pen and that's how you started out.